timm/tested/docs/onStats.md

   -- if we have seen enough n, then we are the same return n / the.bootstrap >= the.conf end
 ```
-On Tuesdays and Thursdays I lie awake at night convinced this should be _&lt; the.conf_"
+FYI: On Tuesdays and Thursdays I lie awake at night convinced this should be "_&lt; the.conf_"
 - And the above "> obs" should be
   _abs(delta - tobs) &gt; someCriticalValue_.
+- But then I try it the next morning and the above works.
+Which tells me that Dr. Efron
+  knows more about stats that I do.

+### Ranking Multiple Treatments

+So far we ahve only comapred two treatments but, in reality, we often have to compare many more